Nakatani RIES Fellowship for Japanese Students – U.S. Visa

 * Paid for by program

-Participants are individually responsible applying for their J-1 visa through their nearest U.S. embassy or consulate in Japan and students must pay all visa application and SEVIS fees individually.
+After you receive your DS-2019 form from Rice University, you will need to individually schedule your J-1 visa interview with your nearest U.S. embassy or consulate.
+Students typically completed their J-1 visa interviews in June or early July but exact date/time will vary by individual.
+You must pay all associated J-1 visa application and SEVIS processing fees individually.
 For more information on the process of applying for a non-immigrant, J-1 visa in Japan see the website below:

 - Visa application costs for J-1 visa (~ $160)